AITIS-s-r-o/whales-exchange-web-app/README.md

     - Refund transaction is broadcasted.
 Client sees it in their wallet.
   - No route
     - Client enters BOLT11 invoice.
-    - Swap provider cannot find a route -> refuses the swap.
+    - Swap provider cannot find a LN payment route -> refuses the swap.

 ### Reverse Swap
   - Successful swap 1